 The carrying value of Soulpepper's accounts receivable and accounts payable approximates their fair value due to the relatively short term to maturity of those instruments.
-Soulpepper has no significant credit risk in respect of its accounts receivable, and no significant currency risk in respect of U.S. dollar bank accounts.
+Soulpepper has no significant credit risk in respect of its accounts receivable.

 Soulpepper manages its cash based on its cash flow needs and with a view to optimizing its interest income.